kiana-S/numidr/docs/DataTypes.md

 # Fundamental Data Types

-Most of the data that NumIdr operates on is stored in arrays, but there are a few other types and structures that are important to understand.
+NumIdr exports a number of different datatypes.
+The most important type to be aware of is the _array_, but there are other useful types as well.

 ## Arrays

 ### What is an Array?

-In most programming languages and libraries, the word "array" is used to mean a one-dimensional list of values that is contiguous in memory.
+In most programming languages, the word "array" is used to mean a one-dimensional list of values that is contiguous in memory.
 A typical array of integers may be written in list form like this:

 ```
 [1, 4, 10, 2, -5, 18]
 ```

-In a typical one-dimensional array, elements are indexed by a single integer, starting at zero and increasing from left to right.
+In this kind of array, elements are indexed by a single integer, starting at zero and increasing from left to right.

 NumIdr, however, uses the word a bit more generally: a NumIdr array is a multi-dimensional structure that can be indexed by any number of integers.
 NumIdr arrays are written as nested lists: